sabinemm/recipe-site-ms3/README.md

  - [ ] Contact form and admin to be able to see all recieved messages directly in the admin console
 - [ ] Recipe image url validation
 - [ ] Admin recipe review to either accept or reject recipe for it to be public.
+- [ ] More categories
+- [ ] Admin able to add/edit/delete categories
 ### Information Architecture
 MongoDB Atlas is used for storing data for this web site.

 Current schema:

 ![Schema](https://res.cloudinary.com/www-madine-se/image/upload/v1595169619/vegansite/readme/Screenshot_2020-07-19_at_16.40.03_qdsabq.png)
 [.txt](https://res.cloudinary.com/www-madine-se/raw/upload/v1595169852/vegansite/readme/schema_eqzj7h.txt)
 [.pdf](https://res.cloudinary.com/www-madine-se/image/upload/v1595169899/vegansite/readme/QuickDBD-Free_Diagram_bfo0kv.pdf)